Dogwood Health Trust

 As our staff began to grow in 2020, we considered how to accommodate the need for more space.
 Our first plan was to lease an additional floor in our current office building at 890 Hendersonville Road in Asheville.
 However, when the opportunity to purchase the entire campus presented itself in late summer, we conducted a financial analysis and realized that we could purchase the campus for only slightly more than we’d pay to rent two floors of space.
 The entire campus includes four acres and five floors of office space in two buildings.
 We also recognized that this would provide room to create an easily accessible gathering and convening space for nonprofit organizations, which was a need we have heard frequently from those throughout the region.
 We are currently planning for that space – which will be a focal point of the campus – and look forward to sharing more in 2021.

 As we’re sure everyone can understand, we cannot discuss specifics of personnel matters.
-However, we are happy to share the news of new arrivals, such as of our Interim CEO, Dr. Susan Mims, and Senior VP of Impact, William Buster.
-We will continue to share news as other senior leaders join our team.
+However, we are happy to share the news of new arrivals, such as of our Interim CEO, Dr. Susan Mims.
+Selecting Dr. Mims as an Interim CEO gives our organization time for reflection before beginning the search for our next CEO.
+Our board will work to design a thoughtful and intentional search process in 2021, and we will provide more information as that effort gets underway.
+We are also delighted to welcome a new Senior VP of Impact, William Buster, and we will continue to share news as other senior leaders join our team.

 Although Dogwood Health Trust was formed from the proceeds of the sale of the assets of Mission Health System to HCA, Dogwood Health Trust itself has very limited areas of influence over HCA’s actions.
 Our oversight is restricted to 15 commitments HCA made during the sale of Mission Health System.
 We work with an Independent Monitor to fulfill that oversight role and report our findings to the North Carolina Attorney General.
 There are a number of other organizations that oversee hospital quality, care, and cost in North Carolina.